This post may contain affiliate links. Read our disclosure policy.

 These Garlic, Herb, and Cheese Bread Rolls are the perfect addition to any dinner table.

 I love baking bread.
-I’ve definitely always loved eating it.
+I’ve definitely always loved eating it!

 This garlic, herb, and cheese bread roll recipe is super straightforward and simple.
-No crazy steps, no super long processes, just a beautiful, easy dough.
+No crazy steps, no super long processes – just a beautiful, easy dough.

 How to Make Perfect Garlic, Herb, and Cheese Bread Rolls

 Which Yeast Is Best to Use For Rolls?

 - Think of instant yeast as a sort of foolproof shortcut ingredient.
 It’s also labeled rapid rise or quick rise yeast and is available at most grocery stores

 - Instant yeast is formulated to allow you to skip proofing (the step where you combine the yeast with warm liquid for 5 minutes).